 |Title:||Head Basketball Coach|

-Michelle Scecina enters her ninth season as head coach of
+Michelle Scecina enters her tenth season as head coach of

 the Mount Holyoke College basketball team.
 One of the top coaches

 in the northeast, she has posted 104 wins since taking over the

 reins of the program in 2004.